-CURRENT PROVISIONS ORIGINAL PROPOSAL AMENDED PROPOSAL 6.1 Model Financial Statements and 6.1 Model Financial Statements and Tiered Financial Reporting The financial statements published in the Annual Report are the main financial reporting currently published by local governments.
+CURRENT PROVISIONS ORIGINAL PROPOSAL AMENDED PROPOSAL 6.1 Model Financial Statements and Tiered Financial Reporting The financial statements published in the Annual Report are the main financial reporting currently published by local governments.
 Reporting obligations are the same for large (Stirling, Perth, Fremantle) and small (Sandstone, Wiluna, Dalwallinu) local governments, even though they vary significantly in complexity.
 The Office of the Auditor General has said that some existing reporting requirements are unnecessary or onerous - for instance, information that is not relevant to certain local governments, or that is a duplicate of other published information.
 The Minister strongly believes in transparency and accountability in local government.
 The public rightly expects the highest standards of integrity, good governance and prudent financial management in local government.
 It is critically important that clear information about the financial position of local governments is openly available to ratepayers.
 Financial information also supports community decision-making about local government services and projects.
 Local governments differ significantly in the complexity of their operations.
 Smaller local governments generally have much less operating complexity than larger local governments.
 The Office of the Auditor General has identified opportunities to improve financial reporting, make statements clearer and reduce unnecessary complexity.
-Recognising the difference in the complexity between smaller and larger local governments, it is proposed that financial reporting requirements should be tiered-meaning that larger local governments.
-It is proposed to establish standard templates for Annual Financial Statements for bands 3 and 4.
+Recognising the difference in the complexity between smaller and larger local governments, it is proposed that financial reporting requirements should be tiered-meaning that larger local governments will have greater financial reporting requirements than smaller local governments.
+It is proposed to establish standard templates for Annual Financial Statements for band 1 and 2 councils and simpler, clearer financial statements for bands 3 and 4.
 No significant changes.
 Work on the Model Financial Statements is ongoing.
 It is expected that the new Model Financial Statements will be in place for the 2022-23 financial year.